By The Sword Divided

 About the time I was proudly carrying a Cadbury's Fingers tin full of 1/300th ECW figures backwards and forwards to the school wargaming club there was, on BBC 1 on Sunday nights "By The Sword Divided".
 Adding fuel to my ECW fire, the timing was perfect.

 Fast forward 40 years and I saw the complete box set on Amazon.
 Bought it expecting a good trip down memory lane.
-If you fancy a similar trip, be warned - it hasn't aged well: some wooden acting, a few flimsy sets, and the soft focus detract from an excellent script and plot.
-Historically fairly accurate, even if some facts are tweaked to allow the stories characters to be more involved.
+If you fancy a similar trip, be warned - it hasn't aged well: some wooden acting, a few flimsy sets, and the soft focus, detract from an excellent script and plot.
+To be honest, the more times you rewatch the series, the less obvious these detractors become.

-And in case you watch it, and start wondering "I know that voice"... dashing young cavalier Tom will grow up to be David Archer from Ambridge.
+And in case you watch it, and start wondering "I know that voice"... dashing young cavalier Tom will grow up to be 'boring' David Archer from Ambridge.

-Lady Anne looks familiar to those of us of a certain vintage, she was one half of the Nescafé Gold Blend couple (that's Taster's Choice for those of you from the colonies).
+Lady Anne looks familiar to those of us of a certain vintage, she was one half of the Nescafé Gold Blend couple (that's Taster's Choice for those of you from the former colonies).

 The second series has faired a bit better.
 Clearly the budget for this series was quite a bit bigger.
 Better storyline, acting and script too.